-When you travel to Armenia, you’ll never (ever) have anyone trying to pick your pocket, or walk off with your bag while you’re not looking.
-It’s common for people to leave their cars unlocked and unattended in parking lots and on roadsides, with the keys still in the ignition.
+When you travel to Armenia, you’ll never have anyone trying to pick your pocket or walk off with your bag while you’re not looking.
+People leave their cars unlocked in parking lots and on roadsides, with the keys in the ignition.
 For women, on the rare occasion that a man makes a pass at you, simply saying “no” will cause him to back off and shake your hand instead.

 The only “scam” you’ll ever encounter is a taxi driver tacking on an extra dollar to his price.
 God forbid!

 What are you waiting for?

 We hope that one day the world realizes just how much Armenia has to offer.
 The country is still poor, and unemployment runs rampant.
 Armenia could really use an increase in tourism.